 Aftermarket Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
 Aim / Aiming Aligning the barrel of a firearm at targets.
-Allied Equipment Magazines, speed loaders and/or their respective retention devices (including magnets).
-Attempt at (COF) The period from issuance of the Start Signal to when the competitor indicates that he has finished shooting, in response to Rule 8.3.6.
-Berm A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
-Bullet The projectile in a round intended to strike a target.
-The diameter of a bullet measured in millimeters (or thousandths of an inch).
-The main body of a round, which contains all component parts.
-A brightly colored device, no part of which resembles a round or any part thereof.
+Allied Equipment Attempt at (COF)The period from issuance of the Start Signal to when the competitor indicates that he has finished shooting, in response to Rule 8.3.6.
+Berm one shooting bay and/or COF from another.
+BulletThe projectile in a round intended to strike a target.
+Caliber The diameter of a bullet measured in millimeters (or thousandths of an inch).
+Cartridge case The main body of a round, which contains all component parts.
+Chamber Safety Flag A brightly colored device, no part of which resembles a round or any part thereof.
 The flag must be incapable of being inserted into a firearm which has a loaded chamber and must, while fitted, prevent a round from being inserted into the chamber.
 The flag must have an integral tab or ribbon clearly protruding from the firearm.
-Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise by diverting away - escaping gasses.
-Detonation not pass through the barrel (e.g. when a slide is being manually retracted, when a round is dropped).
-Discharge Downrange The general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to D (D impact.
+Compensator escaping gasses.
+Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when a slide is being manually retracted, when a round is dropped).
+DischargeSee Shot.
+DownrangeThe general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to impact.
 Draw (Drawing) The act of removing a handgun from its holster.
 A draw is deemed to have ended when the handgun has cleared the holster.
-Dry firing The activation of the trigger and/or action of a firearm which is totally devoid of , ammunition.
+Dry firingThe activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
 Dummy Ammunition Includes practice or training rounds, blanks, snap caps and empty cases.
-Firing a shot at a target.
+EngageFiring a shot at a target.
 Firing a shot at, but missing, a target is not a "failure to engage".
 The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be a "failure to engage".
-Face (facing) unrange The competitor's face, chest and toes are all facing uprange.
-Beginning an attempt at a COF prior to the Start Signal (see Rule 8.3.4).
-6 6 1 F (
+Face, (facing) uprange The competitor's face, chest and toes are all facing uprange.
+False startBeginning an attempt at a COF prior to the Start Signal (see Rule 8.3.4).